Agmcdonald/sco-dyad/README.md

 If you encounter issues:

-1. Check the browser's developer console for error messages (F12)
+1. Check the browser's developer console for error messages (F12 or `View > Toggle Developer Tools` in Electron)
 2. Review the terminal output for any error logs
 3. Ensure all prerequisites are properly installed

-## Future Enhancements

-To make this work with actual comic files, potential next steps include:

-1. **Desktop Application**: Convert to Electron app for full file system access
-2. **Backend Server**: Add Node.js backend to handle file operations
-3. **File System Access API**: Utilize modern browser APIs for limited file access
-4. **Cloud Integration**: Add cloud storage support for cross-device access

 ## License